-|USC Basic||70% of weekly gross pay up to a maximum determined by USC||Maximum of 52 weeks|
+|USC Basic||1% of gross pay to a yearly maximum of $1,016.36||70% of gross pay to a weekly maximum of $1369||Maximum of 52 weeks|

-|USC Supplemental||100% of weekly gross pay||One week for each year of employment up to a maximum of 10 weeks|
+|USC Supplemental||0.3% of gross pay||100% of weekly gross pay||One week for each year of employment up to a maximum of 10 weeks|

-|80% of weekly gross pay||For remainder of 52 weeks|
+|80% of weekly gross pay||Remainder of 52 weeks|

-|USC Long Term||70% of monthly gross pay||Until age 65|
+|USC Long Term||No additional cost for employees enrolled in supplemental plan||70% of monthly gross pay||Until age 65|

-|Age at onset of disability||Duration of benefits|
+|Age at onset of disability||Maximum duration of benefits|

 |61 or younger||Attainment of age 65|